Summer 2021 Museum Practice Internship Program

-The Everhart Museum offers an unpaid summer internship opportunity for undergraduate and graduate students, and recent graduates from any college or university.
-This internship is a part of the summer 2020 Museum Practice Internship Program.
-In addition to working on a project under a departmental supervisor, interns will receive a broad introduction to the Everhart’s Natural History and Fine Art collections and to the museum field.
-The nine-week program consists of an orientation, weekly discussions, a field trip to a local arts or cultural organization, an opportunity to network with staff, learn about the functions of different museum departments, and final presentations.
+The Everhart Museum offers a summer internship opportunities for undergraduate, graduate students, and recent graduates from any college or university.
+This internship is a part of the Summer 2021 Museum Practice Internship Program, which runs from June 21 through August 13.
+The 2021 Museum Practice Internship Program and all listed internship positions will be conducted remotely.
+Over the course of the program, interns will receive a broad introduction to the Everhart’s Natural History and Fine Art collections and to the museum field.
+The eight-week program consists of an orientation, weekly discussions, virtual field trips, networking opportunities, and final presentations.

 Prior to completing the online application form, you should prepare the following:

 - A 500-word (max) essay addressing how your skills, interests, and experiences relate to the position/department to which you are applying*

 - A resume or curriculum vitae*

 - 1 letter of recommendation from a current or former college professor, academic advisor, or employer who can speak to your qualifications for this internship.
 The letter must be sent separately via email to firstname.lastname@example.org with the applicant’s full name in the subject line.